-Complied criteria a Consideration Description Evidentiary considerat ions Clinical condition Biological plausibilityPublic health benefit Key considerations regarding the clinical condition of interest include evidence demonstrating biological plausibility of the association between the biomarker of interest and available treatment or management for the condition and public health benefit of the available treatment.
+Complied criteria ^a Consideration Description Evidentiary considerations Clinical condition Biological plausibility Public health benefit Key considerations regarding the clinical condition of interest include evidence demonstrating biological plausibility of the association between the biomarker of interest and available treatment or management for the condition and public health benefit of the available treatment.

-Complied criteria a Consideration Description Test considerations Test effectiveness and appropriateness analytic validity clinical validity clinical utility The effectiveness and appropriateness of the test, including consideration of analytic validity (i.e., the accuracy with which the test identifies the biomarker of interest), clinical validity (i.e., the accuracy with which the test identifies the condition of interest), and clinical utility (i.e., the likelihood that the test informs clinical decision-making and impacts patient outcomes).
+Complied criteria ^a Consideration Description Test considerations Test effectiveness and appropriateness analytic validity clinical validity clinical utility The effectiveness and appropriateness of the test, including consideration of analytic validity (i.e., the accuracy with which the test identifies the biomarker of interest), clinical validity (i.e., the accuracy with which the test identifies the condition of interest), and clinical utility (i.e., the likelihood that the test informs clinical decision-making and impacts patient outcomes).
 Characterization of available evidence Critical appraisal Consideration of the quantity and quality of available evidence (i.e., internal and external validity), level(s) of available evidence, and the clarity and comprehensiveness of reporting.
-Personal considerations Indicators of health and well-being Patient anxiety Other considerations The personal effects of genetic or genomic biomarker testing and the downstream impacts on health and well-being (e.g., anxiety, satisfaction) of patients.
-Implementation conside rations Health systems context System partner engagement Cooperation, communication, and coordination Economic considerations The health systems context comprises the regulatory environment(s), decision-makers, care providers (and relationships between these parties), and health economic considerations (e.g., cost-utility, cost-effectiveness) within which testing for the genetic or genomic biomarker is being assessed for implementation.
+Personal considerations Indicators of health and well-beingPatient anxietyOther considerations The personal effects of genetic or genomic biomarker testing and the downstream impacts on health and well-being (e.g., anxiety, satisfaction) of patients.
+Implementation consider rations Health systems context System partner engagement Cooperation, communication, and coordination Economic considerations The health systems context comprises the regulatory environment(s), decision-makers, care providers (and relationships between these parties), and health economic considerations (e.g., cost-utility, cost-effectiveness) within which testing for the genetic or genomic biomarker is being assessed for implementation.
 Health care context Delivery models level(s) of care health care interventions patient care pathway Organizational considerations alignment with organizational goals demand capacity resource and operations management information dissemination education and training clinical endorsement clinical integration quality assurance, monitoring, and control Barriers and facilitators to implementation The health care context within which testing for the genetic or genomic biomarker is being assessed for implementation.
 This includes the delivery models within which testing will be provided, organizational considerations for implementing testing, and barriers and facilitators to implementation.
 Social and ethical values Ethical, legal, and social implications Patients' and public perspectives Relevant considerations include equity, autonomy, privacy, and confidentiality, as well as the values and perspectives of patients and the public.

-Complied criteria a Consideration Description Decision-making conside rations Deliberation and recommendations ······································ Priorities for future research Evidence gaps Research questions that require further investigation Where evidence is lacking or is of insufficient quality to inform decision-making, priorities for future research should be outlined and proposed, including the need for real-world data.
+Complied criteria ^a Consideration Description Decision-making conside rations Deliberation and recommendations Net benefit Cost-effectiveness Feasibility An evaluative process is required to weigh the evidence regarding potential benefits and harmst testing in the context within which testing is being considered for implementation. research • Research questions that require further investigation to inform decision-making research should be outlined in the investigation research should be outlined in the investigation.
+Where evidence is lacking or is of insufficient quality to inform decision-making, priorities for future research should be outlined and proposed, including the need for real-world data.

-aCriteria relevant to the assessment of genetic or genomic biomarker testing were described by 10 sources describing 8 sets of criteria,24,7,8,10-14 with 4 of the sources describing duplicate or supporting information for 2 relevant sets of criteria, These findings were supplemented with data collected during the consultations.
+^aCriteria relevant to the assessment of genetic or genomic biomarker testing were described by 10 sources describing 8 sets of criteria, ^{2,4,7,8,10-14} with 4 of the sources describing duplicate or supporting information for 2 relevant sets of criteria, ^{2,3,10,11} These findings were supplemented with data collected during the consultations.